Covid-19 Student Guidelines

 For those new to the Library and its resources, a virtual tour and a range of PDF guides are available on the Working Library webpages.

-The College Chapel is also open for private prayer from 9am until 5pm.
-Entry and exit is via the Chapel Court doors.
-Seating has been designated to allow for social distancing, and hand sanitiser is available on entry.
+Entry to the Chapel is via the Chapel Court doors, please exit via First Court doors.
+Hand sanitiser is available on entry.
 Regular and ongoing cleaning will continue in the Chapel.

 Catering & Bar